NFL Playoff Schedule 2019: Bracket Dates, Picture and Wild-Card Predictions

 Eagles are planning more tests for Nick Foles ribs/chest tomorrow.
 Was in a lot of pain going into x-rays but hoping just a bruise and can play in playoffs

-If Foles is at or close to 100 percent, we believe the edge will lie with Philadelphia.
-He has already pulled out wins against playoff teams (Houston and the Rams) in recent weeks, and it's not like he lacks big-time playoff experience.
+If Foles is at or close to 100 percent, the edge will lie with Philadelphia.
+He has already pulled out wins against playoff teams (Texans and Rams) in recent weeks, and it's not like he lacks big-time playoff experience.

-While Chicago can certainly lean on its run game and defense, the inexperience of quarterback Mitchell Trubisky could be the Bears' downfall.
+While Chicago can lean on its running game and defense, the inexperience of quarterback Mitchell Trubisky could be the Bears' downfall.
 If the Eagles are forced to start Nate Sudfeld, though, the advantage will rest with the Bears.

 "My plan is to get ready to roll," Foles said, per ESPN's Michele Steele.